Crisp sound quality and easy field maintenance.

 Does not come with an instructional video.

 Easy to use.
 Really brings in the geese and helps you bag your limit.
-Great call for a beginner.
+Great product for a beginner.
 Comes with a Realtree camo finish.
 Allows you to produce the sound of several geese.
 Lightweight and compact.
 Sturdy construction.

 The purpose of a goose call is to attract wild geese to your gaggle of decoys.
 You want to mimic the look and sound of a serene flock happily feeding in order to attract geese flying overhead.
 To do that, you need to know what the flock sounds like, when geese make certain sounds, and how to make those sounds.
 In short, you need a goose call.

 Geese are smart, and that makes them challenging prey to hunt.
 Many hunters willingly accept that challenge and practice using calls to make all the honks, clucks, cackles, and other noises that geese make when flying or feeding.
-Goose calls didn’t exist until decades after the first duck calls, in the nineteenth century.
+Goose calls didn’t exist until decades after the first duck calls in the nineteenth century.
 Since that time, manufacturers have devised a few different types of calls that vary in how they’re used and the circumstances in which they work best.

 There are several species of geese, and some, like Canada geese and cackling geese, look similar.
 To hunt them successfully, and legally, you want to know which species you’re looking at and what calls they make.
 Here are a few.